 Early May is a beautiful time with tulips in the borders and pots; and orchard blossoms under planted with blue camassias.
 Cowslips are also in flower here and buttercups are just starting.
 The ornamental cherries make a fantastic show.

-Tree peonies are gorgeous too, all to fleeting but when in bloom they are exquisite.
-There are many in the formal garden borders but we also have several maturing specimens beneath the white stemmed Himalayan birch.
-The combination is breath taking.
+Tree peonies are gorgeous too, all too fleeting but when in bloom they are exquisite.
+There are many in the formal garden borders but we also have several maturing specimens beneath the white stemmed Himalayan

 May is also a wonderful time for the alliums below the arches which provide a super show along with the foxgloves, peonies, poppies and iris through May and into June.
 One end of the arches is fronted with laburnum with various pink and white wisterias adding to the scene, along with several honeysuckles.